Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### If your application is approved

-Go to your second *[[Ausländerbehörde]]* appointment, and pick up your new residence permit.
-Check if the information on your card is correct.
-The *Ausländerbehörde* sometimes makes mistakes.
+Go to your second *[[Ausländerbehörde]]* appointment to pick up your new residence permit.
+Bring your passport and your old residence permit.

 Your residence permit is a plastic card.
 The expiration date is written on it.
+Check if the information on your card is correct.
+The *Ausländerbehörde* sometimes makes mistakes.

 You might also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)*.
 It describes the conditions of your residence permit.
 For example, it might say that you can change employers, or that self-employment is allowed.